This post was updated in June 2022. It was originally written in April 2016.

-I need to raise the profitability of my business.
-You can raise profitability two main ways: by reducing expenses or increasing revenues.
-If you’re already negotiating with vendors and skimping on non-required items you need to start focusing on increasing revenues.
+- I need to raise the profitability of my business.
+You can boost profitability in two main ways: reducing expenses or increasing revenues.
+If you’re already negotiating with vendors and skimping on non-required items, you need to focus on growing revenues.
 So you realize…

-I need to raise the revenues for my business.
-To increase revenues there are also two basic ways to think about doing this: selling more quantity at your existing price point, or raising your prices without losing too many customers.
-As a business owner, it may seem much more desirable to be able to raise prices.
-Face it, if we could all just raise our prices and not lose our customer count (or even if it reduces total customers but each is more profitable), this is clearly an preferable place to be.
+- I need to raise the revenues for my business.
+There are also two basic ways to increase revenues: selling more quantity at your existing price point or raising your prices (without losing too many customers).
+If you can raise your prices and not lose your customer count (or even if it reduces total customers, but each is more profitable), this is a preferable place to be.
 So you determine…

-I need to raise my prices.
-It is desirable to have the perceived value of your product be higher than your competition.
-But, it can be challenging to increase prices with current customers.
-Depending on the nature of your business, you may have repeat customers all the time and increasing prices without some indication of a change in product value may cause them to look elsewhere.
+- I need to raise my prices.
+It can be challenging to increase costs with current customers.
+Depending on the nature of your business, you may have repeat customers all the time, and rising prices without some indication of a change in product value may cause them to look elsewhere.
 So you realize your product or service needs to be perceived as higher quality or in a different niche.
 So you see that…

 How much would you pay for a hamburger?

-Restaurants are an easy market to understand how brand perception influences pricing.
+Restaurants are an accessible market to understand how brand perception influences pricing.

 Think about hamburgers.

-You can pay about $1 (yes that doesn’t even seem possible) for an extremely low-quality, fast-food hamburger.
-You can also pay around $10 for a hamburger at a lot of casual lunch spots.
-You can even pay closer to $25 dollars for a hamburger at an upscale French bistro-style restaurant.
+You can pay about $1 (yes, that doesn’t even seem possible) for an extremely low-quality, fast-food hamburger.
+You can also pay around $10 for a hamburger at many casual lunch spots.
+You can even pay $30 for a hamburger at an upscale French bistro-style restaurant.

-The word branding is often thought to equal a logo, but when you think about a restaurant it’s easy to see how it encompasses so much more.
+The word branding is often thought to equal a logo, but it’s easy to see how it encompasses so much more when you think about a restaurant.